fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/01_overview.rst

 applications.
 It introduces powerful systematics for stream data processing/visualization and state-based systems that are, in turn, prepared for communication with real hardware components like sensors and actuators.

-The top :ref:`Layer 4: Machine Learning <target_bf_ml>` of MLPro-BF specifies fundamental standards for machine learning in MLPro.
+The top :ref:`Layer 4: Machine Learning <target_bf_ml>` of MLPro-BF specifies fundamental standards for machine learning.
 All higher ML-related sub-frameworks reuse and specialize them.
 Topics like hyperparameters, adaptive models, and their training and tuning in ML scenarios are handled here.